Poison Hand Darted Harpoons and Lances

 Detail of Ackerman Iron

 Paul Ackerman Poison harpoon and lance, with detail of the harpoon.
-Marking on the lance is,"P. ACKERMAN INVENTEUR / TURBEUF AU HAVRE."
-Similar markings on the harpoon.
-Length of harpoon is 38-7/8"; length of lance is 47-3/4".
+Marking on the lance reads, "P. ACKERMAN INVENTEUR / TURBEUF AU HAVRE."
+Similar markings appear on the harpoon.
+The length of the harpoon is 38-7/8 inches; the lance is 47-3/4 inches long.

-A prussic-acid harpoon and a prussic-acid lance were patented in France, May 17, 1845 (French Patent No. 1443), by Paul Ackerman.
-In Ackerman's design a glass container of the poison was loaded into the hollow shank of the implement through an opening in the head.
-The opening was concealed by a small hinged cover that opened and closed and slid forward to latch it in place.
-The cover extended back to cover a slot in the shank section containing the poison, sliding in a dovetail arrangement.
+A prussic-acid harpoon and a prussic-acid lance were patented in France on May 17, 1845 (French Patent No. 1443), by Paul Ackerman.
+In Ackerman's design, a glass container of poison was loaded into the hollow shank of the implement through an opening in the head.
+This opening was concealed by a small hinged cover that slid forward to latch in place.
+The cover extended back to conceal a slot in the shank section containing the poison, sliding in a dovetail arrangement.
 At the rear of the sliding cover was a lever that opened to a right angle with the shank and folded flat when not in use.
-When the implement was darted deep enough, the lever contacted the side of the whale and that forced the sliding cover back, exposing the poison.
+When the implement penetrated deeply enough, the lever contacted the whale's side, forcing the sliding cover back and exposing the poison.
 A stop on the shank prevented the cover from sliding back too far.
-Both the lance and harpoon worked on the same principle.
+Both the lance and harpoon operated on the same principle.
+For those interested in further exploring academic resources related to writing about such historical topics, Gloria Kopp’s article on the best paper writing services provides a comprehensive guide that can be particularly helpful.

 Fixed head Poison Iron